StaysExperiencesEventsServicesReal Estate

 KlickenyaKlicKenya

-Watamu is a small beach town — not a city.
-ATMs exist but can run dry.
-Exchange rates vary wildly.
-M-Pesa is everywhere.
-Here is everything you need to know about managing your money in Watamu.
+Watamu is a small beach town, not a city.
+ATMs exist, M-Pesa is everywhere and is the best payment option.
+Here is everything you need to know about managing your money in Watamu, including a full guide to setting up and using M-Pesa.

 KlicKenyaMarch 2026